 Increase your general punching power.
 I’ll discuss that in detail in the next section.

-A Single powerful punch is better in knocking your opponent down than many weak punches.
-So develop some extra power in your punches by doing some regular workout on a punch bag.
+A Single powerful punch is better at knocking your opponent down than many weak punches.
+So develop some extra power in your punches by doing some regular workouts on a punching bag.

 Read Also: What Punching Bag Weight Should I get?

-Your punches should be hitting you opponent and not pushing him.
+Your punches should be hitting your opponent and not pushing him.
 Retract your hand immediately after hitting the opponent’s body.
-Pushing with your punches will decrease you speed and make you tired earlier.
+Pushing with your punches will decrease your speed and make you tired earlier.

-Bending the knees is basic rule in boxing.
+Bending the knees is a basic rule in boxing.
 Bending the knees lowers your center of gravity and increases your surface area.
-This increase your stability and decreases your chances of losing balance in the fight.
+This increases your stability and decreases your chances of losing balance in the fight.

-Moreover, it also increases you punching power by improving the force transmission from all over your body.
+Moreover, it also increases your punching power by improving the force transmission from all over your body.